ShohelAlMahmudDev/RAGBot/README.md

 ```bash
 pip install -r requirements.txt
 ```
-*If you need to create the `requirements.txt`, include the following packages:*
+*following are the packages in `requirements.txt`, need to be installed:*
 ```
 fastapi
 uvicorn